Get Featured in Media

 Disney is a major part of Shanghai, but don’t make the mistake of staying in central Shanghai if you want to visit Disneyland.
 I’ve watched so many families drag their kids on hour-long metro rides twice a day, and it’s just not practical, even by taxi, because at the end of the day, there will be traffic jams.

-My first tip is to skip the international Hotel brands and check out the boutique hotels.
+My first tip is to skip the international brands and check out the boutique hotels.

-There are numerous boutique hotels in the surrounding area of Disneyland, which are more affordable and offer a fun experience.
+There are numerous very unique and fun boutique hotels in the surrounding area of Disneyland, which are more affordable and offer a fun experience.
 Some have a slide inside the hotel room!
-We stayed in two of those hotels two times.
+We stayed in two of those hotels twice.

 Please note that there is no subway service at these hotels, so you’ll need to book a taxi to reach Disneyland, which takes approximately 5 to 15 minutes, depending on the hotel’s location.
 Some offer free transport to Disneyland and back.